rohitamar/mapreduce/README.md

 # mapreduce

-Implementing Google's MapReduce using gRPC and asyncio
+Implementing Google's MapReduce using gRPC and asyncio in Python